modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

 ; Note we have to emit a dbu instruction if there are no delay slots ; to fill.
-; Also note that GCC will try to reverse a loop to see if it can ; utilise this instruction.
+; Also note that GCC will try to reverse a loop to see if it can ; utilize this instruction.
 However, if there are more than one ; memory reference in the loop, it cannot guarantee that reversing ; the loop will work :(  (see check_dbra_loop() in loop.c) ; Note that the C3x only decrements the 24 LSBs of the address register